opdsbanasya/NamasteNodeJS/S01 Episode 9/README.md

 #### Inner Cycle
 Before every phase event loop follow an inner cycle:
-    - `process.nectTick()`: This is a way of handling operation, we can schedule callbacks using it.
+- `process.nextTick()`: This is a way of handling operation, we can schedule callbacks using it.
-    - `Promise.resolve()`: Suppose we have a Promise and it resolved, noow there is a callback is executed, So promise callback executed here.
+- `Promise.resolve()`: Suppose we have a Promise and it resolved, now there is a callback is executed, So promise callback executed here.
 - Both executed before the next phase.
 - It is like a priority cycle.

 <img src="./images/inner-cycles.png" alt="Inner Cycle" width="600"/>